Đorđe Balašević: Concerts

-Political stances
+Civic engagement

-After releasing, one of his first songs "Računajte na nas" (Count on Us), Balašević was politically involved.
-Together with another early single "Triput sam video Tita" (I Saw Tito Three Times), these songs summed up his support for Yugoslavism and Titoism.
-In 2018, he commented that "Yugoslavia wasn't good, if it was good it would not fall apart so bloodily".
+After having released one of his early songs "Računajte na nas" (You Can Count on Us), Balašević was deemed politically involved.
+Together with another early single "Triput sam video Tita" (I Saw Tito Three Times), he was expressing support for Yugoslavism and Titoism.
+In 2018, he commented that "Yugoslavia wasn't much good - if it had been good it would not have fallen apart so bloodily".

-During the second half of the 1980s, Balašević began to criticize the authorities, and in the early 1990s his songs and stage speeches showed disillusionment and sadness over the fact that bloodshed was possible in the Yugoslavia he once admired.
+During the second half of the 1980s, Balašević began to criticize the authorities, and in the early 1990s, his songs and stage speeches showed disillusionment and sadness over the fact that bloodshed was possible in the Yugoslavia he had once admired.
 He openly criticized the up-and-coming forms of ethnic nationalism in Serbia, Croatia, Bosnia and Slovenia.

-In the ensuing war years, Balašević had serious problems with the government of Slobodan Milošević because he openly stated his opposition to it.
-At his concerts he often criticized and mocked Milošević and other Serbian politicians.
-In 1996, he became the UNHCR Goodwill Ambassador for his antiwar statements during the Yugoslav Wars and held the first post-war concert in Sarajevo as the first Serbian artist visiting war-torn Bosnia and Herzegovina.
+In the ensuing war years, Balašević's career suffered due to his open conflict with the government of Slobodan Milošević.
+At that point, Balašević was one of only handful of public figures who had openly stated their opposition to Milošević's authoritarian regime.
+During his concert performances, he often criticized and mocked Milošević and other Serbian politicians.
+In 1996, he became the UNHCR Goodwill Ambassador for his antiwar statements during the Yugoslav Wars and held the first post-war concert in Sarajevo as the first Serbian artist visiting the war-torn Bosnia and Herzegovina.

-In 2000, he took part in demonstrations during and following the downfall of Slobodan Milošević.
-In 2006, after Montenegro declared independence from the State Union of Serbia and Montenegro, Balašević sent a letter to then Prime Minister of Montenegro Milo Đukanović in which Balašević congratulated Đukanović on the independence of Montenegro.
+In 2000, he took part in protests during and following the downfall of Slobodan Milošević.
+In 2006, after Montenegro had declared independence from the State Union of Serbia and Montenegro, Balašević sent a letter to then Prime Minister of Montenegro Milo Đukanović in which he congratulated Đukanović on the independence of Montenegro.
 He voted for Boris Tadić in the 2008 and the 2012 Serbian presidential election.

 Personal life

 Balašević lived in Novi Sad in the same house where he grew up, with his wife Olivera (born Savić in Zrenjanin), who was a ballerina and a member of the national gymnastics team, and their three children; daughters Jovana (an actress, born in 1980) and Jelena (born in 1984), and son Aleksa (born in 1994).
-On 14 November 2019, Balašević suffered a myocardial infarction from which he was recovering until his death.
+He had married Olivera on 7 May 1981 in Novi Sad.
+On 14 November 2019, Balašević suffered a myocardial infarction.
 For most of his life, he declared himself as a Yugoslav.
-He married Olivera on May 7, 1981 in Novi Sad.